zephyrproject-rtos/zephyr/doc/kernel/data_passing/mailboxes.rst

    This technique can be used when the message data is actually located in a memory block supplied by the sending thread.
-The mailbox copies the data into the message buffer specified by the receiving thread, then frees the meessage block back to its memory pool.
+The mailbox copies the data into the message buffer specified by the receiving thread, then frees the message block back to its memory pool.
 This allows a receiving thread to retrieve message data without having to know whether the data was sent using a message buffer or a message block.